TheodoreHua/ClaimDoneRemover/README.md

 Should be `/home/your_username/.config/ClaimDoneRemover` although I'm not certain

+#### Can I see progress and planned features for this project?

+Sure, there's a public list [here](https://app.gitkraken.com/glo/board/X0vAsD2bBQARuQty)

 #### Where can I contact the developer?

 If you want to report an issue with CDR you can